 According to Jesus in this Scripture, there are those who hear His words and follow through…and those who hear and do not follow through.
 Almost all of us have heard the name of Jesus in this country.
 To some, He’s almost “old news”…as though He’s a juvenile answer to a complex problem.
 But we will hear His name a lot in the upcoming weeks.

 And follow through.

 I’ve seen Him.
 I’ve seen what He can do to change hearts, to offer hope, to right wrongs and to heal the broken-hearted.
 I’ve seen it.

 I’ve experienced it.

 I am a mother.
 I am not a politician, I am not a preacher, I am not a Republican or a Democrat.
 I am not a religious scholar.
-I am a mother whose eyes are swollen with tears of sadness, longing to live in a world where innocence is no longer violently raped against its will.
+I am a mother whose eyes are swollen with tears of sadness, longing to live in a world where innocence can be stolen from us.